Variations of Renormalized Volume for Minimal Submanifolds of Poincare-Einstein Manifolds: Graphical Asymptotic Expansion

 \subsubsection{Model Case: $M = \H^{n+1}$}

 In this case, one can form an envelope of geodesic copies of $\H^n$ as hemispheres to act as a boundary.
-This argument is historic, originally due to Anderson, and we detail it in \S \ref{MaximumHyperbolic} for reference. \nl \nl We choose to present another argument inspired by \cite{guan2000hypersurfaces}.
+This argument is historic, originally due to Anderson.
+We choose to present another argument inspired by \cite{guan2000hypersurfaces}.
 Let $HS^{n}(R)\subseteq \H^{n+1}$ be the half-sphere of radius $R$ which is a geodesic copy of $\H^n \subseteq \H^{n+1}$.
 Imagining $\H^{n+1} \subseteq \R^{n+1}$ and hence $HS^n \subseteq \R^{n+1}$, we can shift the center to the right by $x$ to make a new surface,

 For $x = \delta R$, this is a hypersurface with $H = \delta$ lying inside $\H^{n+1}$.
 In fact, each of the principle curvatures of this surface is equal to $\frac{\delta}{n}$, so $HS^n(R, \delta R)$ is in fact an $m$-convex surface with